Privacy Notice for Re:link

 • 9.1 The Personal Data processed by Linklaters has been, or will be, collected directly from you in order to carry out the purposes stated below at Section 11.1.

-• 9.2 We will also collect data from other people when we check your references or carry out any background checks in relation to you.
+• 9.4 We will collect data from third parties when we check your references or carry out any background checks in relation to you.
 If we do carry out any such checks, we will inform you during the recruitment process of the exact checks that are going to be carried out.

 10. What information we collect